 Duration and Study Load

-- Applicants must be aged 17 years or over at the time of course commencement
+- Applicants must be aged 17 or over

 Recognition of Prior Learning

 Each qualification is made up of units of study.
 To gain RPL, you will need to demonstrate that you have the required skills and knowledge to meet the competencies of the unit.

 Assessment for this course is based on: